mcd500/ta-ref/README.md

 Improvement of http://192.168.100.100/vc707/tee-ta-reference.
 Please feel free to share your idea!

-Note) We recommend that we use docker images because we export multiple environment variables at the very beginning of build phase..
+Note) We recommend that we use docker images because we export multiple environment variables at the very beginning of build phase.

 |TEE|docker image|
 |---|---|